aces/Loris-MRI/docs/scripts_md/Element.md

 ### print()

-Prints formatted representation of element to stdout.
+Prints formatted representation of element to `STDOUT`.

 ### valueString()

 Returns a string representation of the value field.

-RETURNS: string representation of the value field, or null if value field is binary
+RETURNS: string representation of the value field, or null if value field is
+          binary

 ### write($OUTFILE)